skeerti2/tdd-todo-list-skeerti2/README.md

 # Test Driven Development Todo List

-This Lab will be your first chance to apply the concepts of Test Driven Development and also CRUD by building out the logic for a simple Todo List Application.
+This Lab will be your first chance to apply the concepts of Test Driven Development and also introduce you to CRUD by building out the logic for a simple Todo List Application.

+#### What is CRUD?
+CRUD is an acronym that stands for Create, Read, Update, Destroy.
+These are the basic operations that you can perform on data.
+Most websites and applications you interact with contain some CRUD actions: Creating a user (create), Listing comments (read), editing your profile (update), or deleting a video you uploaded (destroy).

 ## Getting Started

 * Fork and clone this repository
 * Run `npm install` to install dependencies
 * `npm test` - run test suite

-##Requirements
+* `npm start` - run the REPL

+## Requirements

 You will write your tests one at a time using the [Node Assert Package](https://jeremiahalex.gitbooks.io/wdi-sg/content/02-js-jquery/js-tdd-intro/readme.html).
 After writing a test, and verifying that it fails, you should proceed to write the code required to pass the test.